 The 12th most popular snorkel dive spot in Canary Islands.

 On the southeast coast of Gran Canaria near Vecindario, the snorkeling at Playa Risco Verde is in a protective cove with reefs and sand flats.
-While snorkeling Risco Verde, you may encounter angelfish, wrasse, scorpion fish, damselfish, parrottfish, stingrays, angel sharks, and comber fish.
+The water depth varies from shallows at the rocky entry down to 15m.
+The water visibility does vary between winter to summer from 10m up to 20m, respectively.
+While snorkeling Risco Verde, you may encounter angelfish, wrasse, scorpion fish, damselfish, parrottfish, octopus, starfish, barracuda, cuttlefish, parrotfish, eagle rays, stingrays, angel sharks, and comber fish.
 There is good access from the north end of López de Orduña promenade.
 Alternately, you can access the dive site by boat.

 Since the Canary Islands are actually part of Spain, the best way to fly to the islands is through an airport in Spain.
 There are flights to all of the main Canary Islands directly from one Spanish airport or another.
 Of course, Madrid offers the best connections.
 The Aeropuerto de Gran Canaria (LPA) is located southeast of Telde on the east coast of Gran Canaria.
 Presently, there are not direct flights from the USA to the Canary Islands.
 Once in the Canary Islands, the best way to go between islands is still by inter-island flights.
 There are some boat services that do go between the islands as well.
 TIP: For your safety, most of the Canary Island snorkeling dive sites require snorkelers to have a diver-down flag marker.
 The waters around the islands are very popular with windsurfers and boaters, which has resulted in some snorkeler deaths over the past few years.